kolkhis/tech-notes/aws/ccp-notes.md

 > Managed services are more about convenience.
 Like a coffee maker that just uses
 > pods.
 You choose your setting and press the button.

+Going back to the AWS Shared Responsibility model, with managed services, AWS takes some of those customer responsibilities.

+Shared Responsibility for Managed Resources:
+- Customer:
+    - Customer data
+    - Clientside data encryption
+    - Serverside encryption
+    - Network traffic protection
+- AWS:
+    - Platform and Application Management
+    - OS, network, firewall config
+    - Software for compute, storage, database, and networking
+    - Hardware, AWS global infra

+Some examples of managed services:
+- ELB (Elastic Load Balancer)
+- SQS (Simple Queue Service)
+- SNS (Simple Notification Service)

+Serverless means that you can't actually see or access the underlying infra or instances that are hosting the paplication.

+Then there are "Fully Managed" services.

+Fully managed services (like serverless services) take abstraction even further.
+Literally everything except your code is managed by AWS.
+Lambda is an exemple of this, which is a serverless compute service where AWS handles infra, scaling, and availability.

+### M3 Part 2: AWS Lambda

+Goals:
+- Recall what lambda is and its core functionality as a serverless compute service
+- Identify the key components of lamgda (e.g., triggers, functions, and scaling)

+---

+Lambda is a serverless compute service.
+It's also known as a "Function as a Service."

+> You have an app where users upload an image, then get notified when the app
+> classifies that image.
+You need to deploy the app.

+To deploy this app, instead of provisioning everything, scaling, ensuring HA, etc., you can use Lambda to run the code.

+You create a Lambda function, put the code in there, configure a trigger, and the function runs in response to that trigger.

+A simple trigger for the app could be when a user uploads a new picture, or when the app classifies the image.

+Triggers can be more complex.

+---

+Lambda envs are automatically scalable and highly available.

+Lambda will scale up or down to meet the demand **automatically**, whether you get a single trigger or thousands of triggers.

+Great for quick, event-driven processes.
+E.g., handling website requests, processing batches of data, generating expense reports..

+Lambda supports "any programming language" (NOT BASH THO [by default] smh).

+You can build your own custom rumtimes if you need.
+Runtimes provide a language-specific environment that relays invocation events, context info, and responses between Lambda and the function.

+---

+Lambda integrates with other AWS services pretty easily.

+You are charged only for the compute time used in milliseconds.
+Price depends on the amount of memory you allocate to your function.

+---

+Lambda use cases:

+- Realtime image processing for a social media app
+    - E.g., resizing imgs when users upload, applying filters, saving it to the correct format
+- Personalized content delivery for a news aggergator
+    - When user opens app or searches, functions are triggered to retrieve data, run personalization logic, and return relevant content
+- Realtime event handling for an online game
+    - Each event (scoring a point, unlocking achievement) triggers Lambda fn that updates player data and game status

+---

+##### Example: Creating a Lambda Function
+Ex: SQS queue that triggers a lambda function when it recieves a message.

+1. From the AWS Management Console, create a SQS and add a few test messages.

+1. Then go to create a Lambda function.

+1. Can use a lambda blueprint that is related to SQS: `Process messages in an SQS queue`

+    * The runtime and Architecture should be pre-set when you choose a blueprint.

+1. Configure permissions
+    * We can use a Policy Template for permissions (give the Lambda access to the SQS)
+        - E.g., `Amazon SQS poller permissions`, allows the Lambda fn to pull msgs from the queue

+    * Give it a role name

+1. Set up the trigger.
+    - SQS queue (since it's from a blueprint)

+1. Create the fn

+The messages should be ingested now.
+Go to the Lambda -> CloudWatch logs -> Logs -> Log groups

+---

+### M3 Part 3: Containers and Orchestration on AWS

+Goals:
+- Describe how containers create a consistent and portable runtime env across different systems
+- Explain how Amazon Elacstic Container Registryu (Amazon ECR) is used to store, manage, and version container images
+- Identify how Amazon ECS and Amazon EKS orchestrate containers to deploy, scale, and manage apps
+- Describe how AWS Fargate runs containers without the need to provision or manage servers.

+---